Transport in Mysore: Long distance road transport

 Intercity buses are handled by KSRTC.
-All the intercity buses are operated through the Rural Bus Stand which is the largest of its kind in Mysore.
-All kinds of services like Airavat, Rajahamsa, Ambari, Standard buses are available to almost every city in the state and some cities in the neighbouring states.
+All the intercity buses are operated through the Mysuru Sub Urban Bus Station which is the largest of its kind in Mysore.
+All kinds of services like Airavat,Airavat Club Class, Rajahamsa Executive Class, Ambaari Class, Standard buses are available to almost every city in the state and some cities in the neighbouring states.
 There are buses every ten minutes to Bangalore.

 The KSRTC Rural Bus stand in Mysore hosts a shopping mall/complex with brands such as Reliance Smart, Reliance Digital etc.

 Other private buses are also operated from agencies like SRS Travels, VRL Travels etc.